Import modules

 # Define your labels and their corresponding colors

-info = cropland.getInfo()
+= cropland.getInfo()

-class_names = info['properties']['cropland_class_names']
+= info['properties']['cropland_class_names']

-class_values = info['properties']['cropland_class_values']
+class_names = info['properties']['cropland_class_values']

-class_colors = info['properties']['cropland_class_palette']
+class_values = info['properties']['cropland_class_palette']

-class_colors = ['#'+c for c in class_colors]
+class_colors = ['#'+c for c in class_colors] class_colors

 # Create the colormap

-cmap = ListedColormap(class_colors)
+= ListedColormap(class_colors)

 # Create a norm with boundaries

-norm = BoundaryNorm(class_values, cmap.N)
+= BoundaryNorm(class_values, cmap.N) norm

 Clip and save cropland map for each polygon